What is Zero Knowledge Proof and its role in blockchain?

 Organizations that control sensitive data, such as banks and hospitals, must keep them free from third-party access.
 ZKPs and blockchain together can make accessing data impossible.

-What are the advantages and disadvantages of Zero-Knowledge Proof?
+What are the advantages of Zero-Knowledge Proof?

 Advantages of Zero-Knowledge Proof: